 Although the Carer's Allowance earnings limit will

-working 16 hours or more on the National Living Wage will find
+working more than 14 hours on the National Living Wage will find

 that their wages are over the Carer's Allowance earnings limit -

 unless they have deductions that can be made from their

 Read our advice if you think you might be affected.

 - Find out more about Disability Living Allowance and Personal Independence Payment.

 - Join our campaign for better support for carers.

 - Read how to get a carer's needs assessment.